-Granted, most of us would have a hard time paying cash for a car, let alone a house, and for those things, credit (or debt) is generally the only way we can buy them.
+Granted, most of us would have a hard time paying cash for a car, let alone a house, and for those things, credit (or debt) is generally the only way most of us can buy them.

-So, have you suddenly found yourself drowning in debt, and you don't understand how you got there?
+So, are you one of the many who suddenly found yourself drowning in credit card debt, and you don't understand how you got there?

 Maybe it's all those little things you whip out your credit card to pay for.
 Twenty dollars here, thirty dollars there, and pretty soon you're talking real money.
 How does it add up so fast?